cleaton/dna/README.md

 ## Design

-#### Cluster
+### Cluster
-- fetch & connect to all nodes listed scylladb
+* Discover and connect to all nodes listed in ScyllaDB
-- update heart-beat record, to let other nodes know we're alive
+* Update heartbeat records for live node detection
-- periodically check for new nodes, and connect to them
+* Periodically check for new nodes and connect to them
-- filter out dead nodes, combination of heartbeat & server_id which contains startup timestamp.
+* Filter out dead nodes based on heartbeat and server_id
-- assumes nodes are NTP synced (or close enough)
+* Assumes nodes have synchronized time (e.g., via NTP)

-#### Actor registration
+### Actor registration
-- register actor name to a node, using scylladb LWT to ensure only one node can register a name
-- other nodes can try to claim the actor name if the node that registered it is dead (heartbeat timeout)
-- locally to each server, actors are launched and registered to registry & dynamic supervisor partitioned by actor name
+* Register actor names to nodes, ensuring uniqueness with ScyllaDB LWT
+* Reclaim actor names from dead nodes based on heartbeat timeout
+* Launch and register actors locally on each server using partitioned dynamic supervisors

-#### Actor & actor events
+### Actor & actor events
-- actors are started on first message, or if already running forwarded to the correct node
+* Initialize actors on first message or forward to the correct node if already active
-- actors interact with storage modules to persist data
+* Actors interact with storage modules for data persistence
-- storage modules have access to actor name and can design their own storage layout
-  - ex, KV storage module uses a single table with a partition key of actor name, and a clustering key of key
-  - this allowes writes/deletes to be atomically batched and reads to be fast (scylladb shard aware)
-- using multiple storage modules allows for different storage layouts, ex queues, or other data structures
+* Utilize multiple storage modules for different data structures and layouts
-- actors are considered atomic if they use a single storage module which supports atomic batch writes
+* Ensure atomic operation with single storage modules supporting atomic batch writes
-  - only one actor is running at a time, as long as no node missbehaves and lives longer than the heartbeat timeout (when actor name is unlocked in case of network split)
-  - In order to keep actor state consistent we can sacrifice potential unavailability in case of network split
+* Maintain actor state consistency while allowing for potential unavailability during network splits

 ## Installation
 -- TODO --

-##
+## Roadmap
-- add tests
+* Add tests
-- cleanup & refactor code
+* Refactor and clean up code
-- example phoenix application using DNA
+* Create an example Phoenix application using DNA
-- support rebalancing actors across servers
+* Support actor rebalancing across servers
-- support draining servers
+* Implement server draining
-- k8s example deployment
+* Provide a Kubernetes example deployment
-- support multiple clusters, ie once a actor name has been registered to one cluster, requests from any cluster should forward there (multi-region)
+* Create data-processing pipeline pipeline storage module
+* Support multi-region clusters for global actor registration and request forwarding